 If you feel like your birth control is changing your behavior, it’s time to talk to your health care provider.
 Everybody responds to birth control differently, and your provider can help you decide whether it’s time to try something else.
 It might be a matter of switching hormonal methods or deciding whether to avoid hormonal birth control altogether, or you may choose to wait it out since some negative side effects go away with time.
 The bottom line: If your current method is making you feel blah, don’t settle.
 There are a lot of methods to choose from and sometimes it can take a few tries to get it right.

 "The Pill" is a pill.
 (How's that for stating the obvious?)
 Some people call it "oral contraception."
 You take it once a day, at the same time every day.
 There are lots of different kinds of pills on the market, and new ones come out all the time.
-Some work by releasing hormones that keep your ovaries from releasing eggs.
+Most work by releasing hormones that keep your ovaries from releasing eggs.
 The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.view all methods »